Context Scoping and Workspace Configuration for High-Quality Recommendations

 Validate Scoping Through the Context Summary

-Every recommendation Catio generates includes a Context Summary section that lists the context entries that informed it.
-See How to Best Utilize Recommendations for where to find it on the full recommendation page.
+Every blueprint Catio generates includes a Context Summary section that lists the context entries that informed it.
 This is your feedback loop for whether your scoping is working.

-After generating a batch of recommendations, scan the Context Summary on each one and look for three patterns:
+After generating a batch of blueprints, scan the Context Summary on each one and look for three patterns:

 - Entries cited that do not apply to the workspace.
 This means the workspace is inheriting context from too broad a scope, or context from another part of the business has ended up in this workspace by mistake.
 Remove or re-scope the offending entries.

-- Recommendations that cite no specific entries or cite only the most generic ones.
-This means your entries are too vague to anchor a recommendation.
+- Blueprints that cite no specific entries or cite only the most generic ones.
+This means your entries are too vague to anchor a blueprint.
 Rewrite them to be specific and measurable.

 Treat Context as Ongoing

 Context is not a one-time configuration.
 Priorities shift, compliance requirements change, budgets move, and the architecture itself evolves.
-Recommendations are only as current as the context driving them.
+Blueprints are only as current as the context driving them, and the plans built on top of those blueprints inherit that same dependency.

 A reasonable cadence is to review the context in each workspace at the start of a planning cycle (quarterly for most teams) and after any material change: a new compliance requirement, a budget revision, a leadership change, a significant architecture migration.
 Remove entries that no longer apply and add entries for anything newly relevant.
-Recommendations generated after the review will reflect the current state of the business rather than the state it was in when the workspace was first configured.
+Blueprints generated after the review will reflect the current state of the business, and the plans you build from them will reflect what your team can actually deliver against that state.